 The Google Pixel Buds A-Series offers two frequency responses: the default setting and a Bass Boost setting, selectable within the Google Pixel Buds app.
-The default frequency response is peculiar and under-emphasizes bass frequencies while emphasizing high frequencies a decent amount.
-While this frequency response is not ideal for most modern genres of music, it works very well when used for phone calls—the quiet treble reproduction reduces sibilant sounds (harsh ‘s‘) and the sub-bass notes are simply not necessary for human speech.
+The default frequency response is unusual and under-emphasizes bass frequencies while boosting high frequencies.
+While this frequency response is not ideal for most modern genres of music, it provides good clarity for speech and phone calls—bass notes are simply not necessary for speech intelligibility.
 The Pixel Buds A-Series’ Bass Boost frequency response is more suitable for listening to music and more closely follows the SoundGuys‘ house curve.

 Learn more: What is frequency response?

-It’s also worth noting that the Pixel Buds A-Series has volume issues when paired with certain Android smartphones and Windows computers.
-On these devices, the Google buds’ maximum output volume is roughly one-fifth quieter than your average pair of true wireless earbuds.
-The issue is fixable if you go into your Android’s developer settings, but it would be much nicer if the issue didn’t exist at all.
+It’s also worth noting that the Pixel Buds A-Series originally had volume issues when paired with certain Android smartphones and Windows computers.
+On these devices without Pixel Buds A-Series firmware version 233, the Google buds’ maximum output volume is roughly one-fifth quieter than your average pair of true wireless earbuds.
+The issue is fixable if you go into your Android’s developer settings and with the firmware version 233 and above, but it would be much nicer if the issue didn’t exist at all.

 Google Pixel Buds A-Series microphone sample:

-Should you buy the Apple AirPods (2019) or Google Pixel Buds A-Series?
+Should you buy the Apple AirPods (3rd generation) or Google Pixel Buds A-Series?

-The Apple AirPods (2019) and Google Pixel Buds A-Series are pretty on par as pairs of true wireless earbuds.
+The Apple AirPods (3rd generation) and Google Pixel Buds A-Series are pretty on par as pairs of true wireless earbuds.
 They come at a similar price, and while neither of them isolates sound very well, some people look specifically for that feature.
-If you’re partial to a certain earbud design—stemmed or non-stemmed—you may see a clear winner of this versus.
-Otherwise, some notable differences between the two are that the Pixel Buds A-Series has an IP rating where the AirPods does not, though the Pixel Buds A-Series still has the volume hiccup with certain source devices.
-The Pixel Buds A-Series’ battery life is better than the AirPods’, but the AirPods support wireless charging and the A-Series case doesn’t.
+If you’re partial to a certain earbud design—stemmed or non-stemmed, or with wings—you may see a clear winner of this versus.
+Otherwise, some notable differences between the two are that the Pixel Buds A-Series has various sized ear tips for a better fit.
+The AirPods (3rd generation) battery life is better than the Pixel Buds A-Series’, and the AirPods support MagSafe charging and the A-Series case doesn’t.